 Things to do

-Each cottage has plenty of information leaflets about places and attractions to visit.
+Each cottage has plenty of information leaflets about places and attractions to visit and also maps, walking and cycle route books.
 There is so much to do and see, but here is a selection of what is on offer, along with website links to help get you started.

 Villages & Towns

 Looe (3 miles) is a picturesque, small fishing town with river and harbour.
 Charming by day and night with several excellent restaurants, numerous cafes, very good small shops, fresh ‘catch of the day’ fish sold on the quay, beaches, rockpools, sea fishing, boats hire – including a glass bottom boat, trips to Looe Island and neighbouring fishing villages.

 Polperro (6 miles) is a well-known fishing village.
 There are some breath-taking views if approached via the coastal footpath from Talland or Lantic Bay.

 Cawsand and Kingsand (13 miles) are two pretty villages near Rame Head with lovely views across to Devon and Plymouth.
 Walk along the sea front between the two villages, with cafes and pubs along the way.